tudorscanner/slate/source/includes/_flights_airline.md

 ### currency

 The desired currency for the page.
+Examples: GBP, EUR, USD

 `currency`